 Veterans and Reservists:

-The GI Bill program provides up to 36 months of education benefits for degree and certificate programs, flight training, apprenticeship/on-the-job training and correspondence courses.
+The MGIB-AD benefit may be available to Service members who have at least two years of active duty and contributed money to their GI Bill.
+The benefit provides up to 36 months of education benefits for degree and certificate programs, flight training, apprenticeship/on-the-job training and correspondence courses.
 Remedial, deficiency and refresher courses can be approved under certain circumstances.
 Benefits are payable for 10 years following release from active duty.

-Contact the VR&E Benefits Office at (916) 364-6500 or go in person to the Old Placerville Road address.
+Contact the VR&E Benefits Office at (916) 364-6700 or go in person to the Old Placerville Road address.
 You will need to make an appointment in person.
 Call first for days and times of operation.
-Several Veterans Service Organizations (VSOs) are also at this address, five days per week, and can help you as well.
+Several Veterans Service Organizations (VSO's) are also at this address, five days per week, and can help you as well.